Report - Gearbest Hack: Hundreds of Thousands Affected Daily by Huge Data Breach

 As ethical hackers, we are obliged to reach out to websites when we discover security flaws.
 This is especially true when a company’s data breach affects so many people – and in Gearbest’s case, this issue impacts hundreds of thousands of people every day.

-However, these ethics also mean we carry a responsibility to the public.
-Gearbest shoppers should be aware of the risks they take when using a site that makes no effort to protect its users.
+Nonetheless, these ethics also entail a responsibility to the public.
+It is imperative for Gearbest shoppers to be conscious of the risks associated with utilizing a site that shows no endeavor to safeguard its users.